Practicing Christian Love

 by providing basic human services to Estes Valley residents in need

-Crossroads assists struggling Estes Valley neighbors with food, clothing, rent, utilities and other basic needs.
+Crossroads assists Estes Valley neighbors who are going through a challenging season in life with food, clothing, rent, utilities and other basic needs.

 Qualified clients may also receive financial or material assistance for medications, household items, gasoline vouchers or school supplies.
 Crossroads also provides long-term assistance through education and enrichment programs to help participants become self-sufficient.

-Currently Crossroads is sponsored and supported by fifteen local churches as well as multiple businesses, civic clubs, the Salvation Army, Town of Estes Park, and a host of collaborative partners.
+Currently Crossroads is supported by fifteen local churches as well as multiple businesses, civic clubs, the Salvation Army, Town of Estes Park, and a host of collaborative partners.

 Bright Christmas provides generous gifts at Christmas along with food boxes, new shoes and school supplies year-round for families in need.